rackerlabs/support-how-to/content/cloud-load-balancers/tiered-configuration-using-cloud-load-balancers.md

 product_url: cloud-load-balancers
 ---

-There are many ways to configure your [deployment environment](how-to/rackspace-open-cloud-reference-architecture/) at Rackspace.
-However, many configurations use a single cloud server.
-In this case, if your server fails, your application also fails.
+You can configure your [deployment environment](how-to/rackspace-open-cloud-reference-architecture/) at Rackspace in many ways.
+However, if your configuration uses a single cloud server and your server fails, your application also fails.

-The easiest method to optimize your infrastructure is to split your single server into a tiered configuration.
-This can reduce potential downtime due to server failure while balancing traffic to your application.
+You can optimize your infrastructure by splitting your single server into a tiered configuration.
+A tiered configuration can reduce potential downtime caused by server failure while balancing traffic to your application.

 ### Tiered configuration diagram